ehmprah/frgmnts.blog/docs/f/why-you-need-a-separate-prelaunch-demo-on-steam.md

 All of these points sounded very promising, so I decided to take the detour and create a separate app and do the setup for Steam earlier than planned – which has a nice side-effect: I did it for both the full game and the demo at the same time which means I'm ready to release on Steam without any more work.

 Then almost three weeks ago I have released the demo on Steam and I have been blown away by the numbers.
 The prelaunch demo as a separate app did not only meet my expectations but clearly surpassed them.
-I got
+Without doing any marketing!
+From only organic Steam traffic I got

 - lots useful feedback, bug and UX issue reports
 - dozens of new translators